After June By Thomasin Heyworth

 Tell us a little bit about your book…who should read it and why.

 After June will probably appeal mostly to women.
 The main character is a widow in his late sixties, but he shares the story with a young pregnant woman.
 They’ve both suffered the recent loss of someone close to them, and the story is about what we share with others and what we keep to ourselves, but also about serendipity, accepting the kindness of others and being open to change.
 Anyone who is interested in what motivates people to make decisions could take something away from the story.

 Why did you chose to write in this genre?

 I suppose I wrote a contemporary women’s novel because that’s what I know best.
 My own view of the world is through that lens.
 I am also most interested in real-life stories rather than fantasy, for example, because these are the most meaningful to me.

-Has writing and completing a book been the experience you thought it would be?
+completing a book been the experience you thought it would be?

 I really had no preconceived notions of what it would be like to complete a novel.
 I’ve learned so much in the process.
 One of most important things I’ve learned is that all writers (all creators, for that matter) go through very similar experiences, and that there’s nothing quite as valuable as the advice of experienced writers.
 Listening to them assures you that you’re difficulties and successes are all very normal.
 And that’s encouraging!

 What has been the biggest surprise so far in your author journey?